Dilsv/Interactivelearning/README.md

 ## Introduction

-This website has been produced to provide a platform for a fun and educational game designed for ages 16+.
-It offers questions in a quiz format to test the user's general knowledge.
+This website has been produced to provide a platform for a fun and interactional game designed for ages 11+.
+It offers a quiz method to test the users response time.

 In addition to the home page this website also features:
 - The 'Quiz' page
 - A 'Instructions section'
-- A 'High Scores' page
+- A 'High Scores' page -----------

 The business goals of the website is:
-1. To provide an educational learning platform for people aged 16+.
+1. To provide an interactional and enjoyable game designed for ages 11 and above.
-2. To provide engaging content so that users enjoy using this quiz.
+2. To provide content that is fun and interactional whilst playing the quiz.
-3. To create an easy to navigate website to ensure that it is user friendly.
+3. To create a website that is easy to navigate with simple instructions to play the game.

 The user goals of this website is:
-1. To gain general knowledge.
+1. To engage and allow the user to use common knowledge when using the website.
-2. To test my general knowledge using the quiz.
+2. To create an educational platform for all ages.
-3. To improve my previous scores & therefore my overall knowledge.
+3. To improve previous scores & overall knowledge.

 ---
 ## UX